LLNL/quandary/docs/mkdocs/user-guide.md

 - `populationComposite`: Prints the time evolution of the state populations of the entire (full-dimensional) system into files (one for each initial condition, as above).
 - `fullstate`: Probably only relevant for debugging or very small systems, one can print out the full state $\rho(t)$ or $\psi(t)$ for each time point into the files `rho_Re.iinit<m>.dat` and `rho_Im.iinit<m>.dat`, for the real and imaginary parts of the state, respectively.
 These files contain $N^2 +1$ (Lindblad) or $N+1$ (Schroedinger) columns the first one being the time point value and the remaining ones contain the vectorized density matrix (Lindblad, $N^2$ elements) or the state vector (Schroedinger, $N$ elements) for each time-step.
 Note that these file become very big very quickly -- use with care!

-The user can change the frequency of output in time (printing only every $j$-th time point) through the option \texttt{output\_frequency}.
+The user can change the frequency of output in time (printing only every $j$-th time point) through the option `output_frequency`.
 This is particularly important when doing performance tests, as computing the reduced states for output requires extra computation and communication that might skew performance tests.

 ## Output with regard to simulation and optimization
 - `config_log.dat` contains all configuration options that had been used for the current run.
 - `params.dat` contains the control parameters $\bfa$ that had been used to determine the current control pulses.
 This file contains one column containing all parameters, ordered as stored, see Section \ref{subsec:controlpulses}.
 - `control<k>.dat` contain the resulting control pulses applied to subsystem $k$ over time.
 It contains four columns, the first one being the time, second and third being $p^k(t)$ and $q^k(t)$ (rotating frame controls), and the last one is the corresponding lab-frame pulse $f^k(t)$.
 Note that the units of the control pulses are in frequency domain (divided by $2\pi)$.
 The unit matches the unit specified with the system parameters such as the qubit ground frequencies $\omega_k$.
 - `optim_history.dat` contains information about the optimization progress in terms of the overall objective function and contribution from each term (cost at final time $T$ and contribution from the tikhonov regularization and the penalty term), as well the norm of the gradient and the fidelity, for each iteration of the optimization.
 If only a forward simulation is performed, this file still prints out the objective function and fidelity for the forward simulation.
-Quandary always prints the current parameters and control pulses at the beginning of a simulation or optimization, and in addition at every $l$-th optimization iteration determined from the \texttt{optim\_monitor\_frequency} configuration option.
+Quandary always prints the current parameters and control pulses at the beginning of a simulation or optimization, and in addition at every $l$-th optimization iteration determined from the `optim_monitor_frequency` configuration option.

 ## Plotting
 The format of all output files are very well suited for plotting with \href{http://www.gnuplot.info}{Gnuplot}, which is a command-line based plotting program that can output directly to screen, or into many other formats such as png, eps, or even tex.
 As an example, from within a Gnuplot session, you can plot e.g. the expected energy level of subsystem $k=0$ for initial condition $m=0$ by the simple command\newline
-\texttt{gnuplot> plot 'expected0.iinit0000.dat' using 1:2 with lines title 'expected energy subsystem 0'}
+`gnuplot> plot 'expected0.iinit0000.dat' using 1:2 with lines title 'expected energy subsystem 0'`
 \\
 which plots the first against the second column of the file 'expected0.iinit0000.dat' to screen, connecting each point with a line.
 Additional lines (and files) can be added to the same plot by extending the above command with another file separated by comma (only omit the 'plot' keyword for the second command).
 There are many example scripts for plotting with gnuplot online, and as a starting point I recommend looking into some scripts in the 'quandary/util/' folder.